 Brian's law practice has an emphasis on defending individuals from professional conduct complaints, assisting the health industry as well as assisting both public and private sector clients as a trusted advisor with strategic initiatives, general legal advice, litigation management, risk management, negotiating and drafting agreements, and general corporate/commercial advice respecting the activities his clients engage in.

 Brian's practice focuses on advising his clients on a diverse range of legal issues they face and providing them with professional advice in the operation and governance of their organizations and in advocating on their behalf before government and administrative tribunals.
-He regularly advises his clients on a large variety of corporate, commercial and regulatory issues including governance, succession planning, acquisitions and dispositions, non-profit law, real estate, regulatory compliance, policy development, financing, leasing, contracts, confidentiality, privacy and freedom of information.
+He regularly advises his clients on a large variety of corporate, commercial and regulatory issues including governance, succession planning, acquisitions and dispositions, non-profit law, real estate, regulatory compliance, policy development, financing, leasing, contracts, confidentiality, anti-spam, privacy and freedom of information.

 Brian is a senior member of Miller Thomson’s National Health Industry Practice Group, one of the largest groups of health law advisors in Canada.
 He acts as general counsel to a number of professional colleges and associations and is actively involved with several professions under the Health Professions Act.
 Brian has assisted a number of health professions in obtaining free-standing legislation during his career, as well as pursuing a number of initiatives for professional associations under the Professional and Occupational Associations Registration Act.